Hbindra11/devops-labs/README.md

 - Carry on with **AWS Cloud Practitioner Essentials** (remaining modules) to complete the 12.5-hour course
 - Maintain progress in **KodeKloud Linux Basics** (currently at 84%) and aim for 100% completion
 - Document all Kubernetes exercises, Docker builds, and AWS reflections in `week04_kubernetes/`
+- Complete the **Docker for the Absolute Beginner** course on *KodeKloud* (4-hour free training) to strengthen Docker fundamentals and lab-based confidence.

 📸 *Screenshots from Week 3* still to include:
 - AWS Module 10 quiz score (**91%**)